sbecker59/statuspage-api-client-go/api/v1/statuspage/docs/SubscribersApi.md

     q := "q_example" // string | If this is specified, search the contact information (email, endpoint, or phone number) for the provided value.
 This parameter doesn’t support searching for Slack subscribers. (optional) type_ := "type__example" // string | If specified, only return subscribers of the indicated type. (optional) state := "state_example" // string | If this is present, only return subscribers in this state.
 Specify state \"all\" to find subscribers in any states. (optional) (default to "active") limit := int32(56) // int32 | The maximum number of rows to return.
 If a text query string is specified (q=), the default and maximum limit is 100.
-If the text query string is not specified, the default and maximum limit are not set, and not providing a limit will return all the subscribers. (optional) page := int32(56) // int32 | The page offset of subscribers.
-The first page is page 0, the second page 1, etc. This skips page * limit subscribers. (optional) (default to 0) sortField := "sortField_example" // string | The field on which to sort: 'primary' to indicate sorting by the identifying field, 'created_at' for sorting by creation timestamp, 'quarantined_at' for sorting by quarantine timestamp, and 'relevance' which sorts by the relevancy of the search text. 'relevance' is not a valid parameter if no search text is supplied. (optional) (default to "primary") sortDirection := "sortDirection_example" // string | The sort direction of the listing. (optional) (default to "asc")
+If the text query string is not specified, the default and maximum limit are not set, and not providing a limit will return all the subscribers.
+Beginning February 28, 2023, a default limit of 100 will be imposed and this endpoint will return paginated data (i.e. will no longer return all subscribers) even if this query parameter is not provided. (optional) page := int32(56) // int32 | The page offset of subscribers.
+The first page is page 0, the second page 1, etc. This skips page * limit subscribers.
+Beginning February 28, 2023, this endpoint will return paginated data even if this query parameter is not provided. (optional) (default to 0) sortField := "sortField_example" // string | The field on which to sort: 'primary' to indicate sorting by the identifying field, 'created_at' for sorting by creation timestamp, 'quarantined_at' for sorting by quarantine timestamp, and 'relevance' which sorts by the relevancy of the search text. 'relevance' is not a valid parameter if no search text is supplied. (optional) (default to "primary") sortDirection := "sortDirection_example" // string | The sort direction of the listing. (optional) (default to "asc")

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)
     resp, r, err := api_client.SubscribersApi.GetPagesPageIdSubscribers(context.Background(), pageId).Q(q).Type_(type_).State(state).Limit(limit).Page(page).SortField(sortField).SortDirection(sortDirection).Execute()
-    if err.Error() != "" {
+    if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `SubscribersApi.GetPagesPageIdSubscribers``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
     }